Hubmakerlabs/hoover/README.md

 # Hoover - Decentralized Social Network Data Aggregator
 <img src="doc/hoover.PNG" width="30%" />
-Hoover is a data aggregator that Hoover is a data aggregator built for Arweave developers to collect and unify event data from decentralized social networks like Nostr, Bluesky, and Farcaster.
+Hoover is a data aggregator built for Arweave developers to collect and unify event data from decentralized social networks like Nostr, Bluesky, and Farcaster.
 By consolidating this data on Arweave, Hoover provides a unified feed that developers can leverage for various decentralized applications, helping to bridge the gap between fragmented communities spread across different social media protocols.

 ## Key Features